danslobodan/danslobodan/README.md

 - 💞️ I’m looking to collaborate on an open-source project concerning green energy or voting.
 - 📫 How to reach me slobodan.s.dan@gmail.com

+- “You believe in the God who plays dice, and I in complete law and order in a world which objectively exists” (Einstein to Born, 1971).

 <!---
 danslobodan/danslobodan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.